chinapedia/wikipedia.abstract.en/Page/Scrabble.md

 Game details

-Scrabble_game_in_progress.jpg The game is played by two to four players on a square board with a 15×15 grid of cells (individually known as "squares"), each of which accommodates a single letter tile.
+The game is played by two to four players on a square board with a 15×15 grid of cells (individually known as "squares"), each of which accommodates a single letter tile.
 In official club and tournament games, play is between two players or, occasionally, between two teams each of which collaborates on a single rack.[6]

 The board is marked with "premium" squares, which multiply the number of points awarded: eight dark red "triple-word" squares, 17 pale red "double-word" squares, of which one, the center square (H8), is marked with a star or other symbol; 12 dark blue "triple-letter" squares, and 24 pale blue "double-letter" squares.
 In 2008, Hasbro changed the colors of the premium squares to orange for TW, red for DW, blue for DL, and green for TL, but the original premium square color scheme is still preferred for _Scrabble_ boards used in tournaments.[7]
 In an English-language set, the game contains 100 tiles, 98 of which are marked with a letter and a point value ranging from 1 to 10.
 The number of points for each lettered tile is based on the letter's frequency in standard English; commonly used letters such as vowels are worth one point, while less common letters score higher, with Q and Z each worth 10 points.
 The game also has two blank tiles that are unmarked and carry no point value.
 The blank tiles can be used as substitutes for any letter; once laid on the board, however, the choice is fixed.
 Other language sets use different letter set distributions with different point values.

 Tiles are usually made of wood or plastic and are square and thick, making them slightly smaller than the squares on the board.
 Only the rosewood tiles of the deluxe edition varies the width up to for different letters.
 Travelling versions of the game often have smaller tiles (e.g. ); sometimes they are magnetic to keep them in place.
 The capital letter is printed in black at the centre of the tile face and the letter's point value printed in a smaller font at the bottom right corner.
-The official _Scrabble_ board design.
-Key: S is one of the most valuable tiles in English-language Scrabble because it can be appended to many words to pluralize them (or in the case of most verbs, convert them to the third person singular present tense, as in the word PLUMMETS); Alfred Butts included only four S tiles to avoid making the game "too easy".
+S is one of the most valuable tiles in English-language Scrabble because it can be appended to many words to pluralize them (or in the case of most verbs, convert them to the third person singular present tense, as in the word PLUMMETS); Alfred Butts included only four S tiles to avoid making the game "too easy".
 Q is considered the most troublesome letter, as almost all words with it also contain U; a similar problem occurs in other languages like French, Dutch, Italian and German.
 J is also difficult to play due to its low frequency and a scarcity of words having it at the end.[8]
 C and V may be troublesome in the endgame, since no two-letter words with them exist, save for CH in the _Collins Scrabble Words_ lexicon.

 History

-Alfred_Butts_letter_frequencies.JPG'', the _New York Herald Tribune_, and _The New York Times_.[9]
+'', the _New York Herald Tribune_, and _The New York Times_.[9]
 This was used to determine the number and scores of tiles in the game.]]
 In 1938, American architect Alfred Mosher Butts created the game as a variation on an earlier word game he invented called _Lexiko_.
 The two games had the same set of letter tiles, whose distributions and point values Butts worked out by performing a frequency analysis of letters from various sources, including _The New York Times_.
 The new game, which he called "Criss-Crosswords," added the 15×15 gameboard and the crossword-style gameplay.
 He manufactured a few sets himself, but was not successful in selling the game to any major game manufacturers of the day.[10]

 In 1948, James Brunot,[11] a resident of Newtown, Connecticut, and one of the few owners of the original Criss-Crosswords game, bought the rights to manufacture the game in exchange for granting Butts a royalty on every unit sold.
 Though he left most of the game (including the distribution of letters) unchanged, Brunot slightly rearranged the "premium" squares of the board and simplified the rules; he also changed the name of the game to "Scrabble", a real word which means "to scratch frantically".[12]
 In 1949, Brunot and his family made sets in a converted former schoolhouse in Dodgingtown, a section of Newtown.
 They made 2,400 sets that year, but lost money.[13]
 According to legend, _Scrabble_{{'}}s big break came in 1952 when Jack Straus, president of Macy's, played the game on vacation.
 Upon returning from vacation, he was surprised to find that his store did not carry the game.
 He placed a large order and within a year, "everyone had to have one."[14]